Wine Festival of Cyprus

-The Wine Festival of Cyprus(Greek: Γιορτή του Κρασιού, Giortí tou Krasioú) is an annual festival held in late summer, in Limassol, Cyprus, that celebrates wine and winemaking.
-It is dedicated to the island’s winemaking heritage.
+The Wine Festival of Cyprus (Greek: Γιορτή του Κρασιού, Giortí tou Krasioú) is an annual festival held in late summer, in Limassol, Cyprus, that celebrates wine and winemaking.
+It is dedicated to the island's winemaking heritage.

-Established in 1961 by the Limassol Development Association, this vibrant event has become a cornerstone of Cypriot culture.
-Since its inception, it has been overseen and organized by the Limassol Municipality, occurring in the scenic Limassol Public Gardens each year, barring a few exceptions during times of unrest.
+The festival was established in 1961 by the Limassol Development Association.
+Since 1978 it has been organized by the Limassol Municipality and is usually held in the Limassol Public Gardens.

 History and Cultural Roots

 Inception and Evolution

-The festival was initially organized by the Limassol Development Association, with responsibility passing to the Limassol Chamber of Commerce and Industry in 1966 and to the municipality in 1978.
+Responsibility for the festival passed to the Limassol Chamber of Commerce and Industry in 1966 and to the municipality in 1978.
 Although the idea of a wine festival had circulated among producers and local organizations for years, concerns over cost and viability delayed its realization.
-The first event was held after the Association’s president, Kleanthis Christoforou, presented a plan supported by the major Cypriot wine companies ETKO, KEO, SODAP, and LOEL, which provided wine free of charge.
+The first event was held after the Association's president, Kleanthis Christoforou, presented a plan supported by the major Cypriot wine companies ETKO, KEO, SODAP, and LOEL, which provided wine free of charge.
 The Limassol Municipality offered the Public Gardens as the venue, and the Ministry of Trade and Industry contributed financial support.
 Entertainment was provided by local musicians, artists, and dance groups.

 Despite initial doubts about public reception, the first festival exceeded expectations and proved highly successful.
 Its primary aim was to promote Cypriot wine consumption both domestically and abroad, while also alleviating a wine surplus that had become a concern for producers and the government.
 At the same time, the event was intended to provide entertainment for Cypriot citizens and foreign visitors.